 The proposed multi-agent architecture for liner shipping container booking is presented in fig 1.
 It involves supplier selection agent, order collection agent, shipping agent, second-tier forwarding agent, first-tier forwarding agent, knowledge base agent, shipping line agent, customs agent and administrative agent.
 All of these agents collaborate with one another.
-All the informations are stored in the knowledge base agent through which the agents can access any information related to other agents.
 These agents communicate with one another utilizing the Multi-agent logic language for encoding Teamwork (MALLET), which is an agent communication language.
 The following are the attributes of each agent: